-•Shiseido Group Standards of Business Conduct and Ethics define the actions that must be taken and shared by each and every employee of the Shiseido Group.
-The Standards are set not only abiding by the laws of each country and region, internal rules and regulations of the Shiseido Group companies, but also the action standards for business conduct with the highest ethical principles.
+•The Shiseido Code of Conduct and Ethics define the actions that must be taken and shared by each and every employee of the Shiseido Group.
+It sets out not only abiding by the laws of each country and region, internal rules and regulations of the Shiseido Group, but also the action standards for business conduct with the highest ethical principles.
+Also, the Company defines what corporate actions should be taken in relation to stakeholders (employees, customers, business partners, shareholders, and society and the Earth).